ifedorenko/com.ifedorenko.m2e.sourcelookup/demo/TESTCRIPT.md

 (Kinda) Expected: breakpoint does not appear in lefthand ruler due to jdt bug/limitation, the breakpoint view is fine
 Expected: debugger stops at the breakpoint
-Expected: Display view does not provide codeassist, does not show variable values
+Expected: Debug Shell view does not provide codeassist, does not show variable values
 Expected: Variable view, open actual, declared types of resp opens wrong Response.java, wrong HttpServletResponse.java

 * Enable condition of the breakpoint at HttpServlet #732, resp != null